Elections in Manitoba

 What if I am out of town during the election?

 You can apply for absentee voting if you are eligible to vote but can't make it to a voting place on election day or advance voting days.
-Absentee voters should apply to their returning officer, or the Chief Electoral Officer before an election , as early as possible.
+Before an election, absentee voters should apply to Elections Manitoba.
+Once the returning office is open for an election, absentee voters can apply to the returning office.

 What if I cannot physically mark my ballot?